 We met with Georgetown University’s highly influential political scientist, Nadia Brown to talk about how Black women and LGBTQ+ communities are changing politics today.
 Enjoy!

-Dr. Nadia E. Brown of Purdue University (and soon, Georgetown University) discusses how Black women think differently about politics, the impact of talking and listening in ethnographic research, the convergence of political science and anthropology, and finding the right tools to answer the big questions in your field of study.
+Dr. Nadia E. Brown of Purdue University (and now, Georgetown University) discusses how Black women think differently about politics, the impact of talking and listening in ethnographic research, the convergence of political science and anthropology, and finding the right tools to answer the big questions in your field of study.
 She concludes with a look into LGBTQ+ communities of color and their role in changing politics today.
 Dr. Brown shares her insights with Dr. Jed Macosko, academic director of AcademicInfluence.com and professor of physics at Wake Forest University.

 Go get a education.
 That's the way that you will succeed in life, and it's not an education for you, it's an education for your whole community.
 So you have the ability to uplift black Americans by getting an education and doing something that will uplift the race.” – Dr. Nadia Brown

 See additional leaders in political science in our article

 Top Influential Political Scientists Today